Pay Transparency Laws in 2026: What HR Managers Need to Know

 City-Level Pay Transparency Laws

-City-level pay transparency laws are rapidly gaining traction, with major cities enacting their own regulations to ensure fair pay practices and promote pay equity.
-For example, New York City, Jersey City, and Cincinnati have implemented transparency laws that require employers to disclose salary ranges in job postings.
-These local laws often apply to employers with five or more employees and may include specific requirements, such as listing the minimum and maximum salary or hourly wage for each position.
+City-level pay transparency laws are becoming increasingly common, as major cities introduce regulations to promote fair pay and pay equity.
+Cities such as New York City, Jersey City, and Cincinnati now require employers to disclose salary ranges in job postings.
+These laws generally apply to companies with five or more employees and often specify that both minimum and maximum salaries or hourly wages must be listed.

-In New York City, employers must include the minimum and maximum salary range for a role in every job posting, ensuring job candidates have clear expectations about compensation.
-Jersey City goes a step further by requiring employers to disclose salary ranges and provide a description of benefits in all job ads.
-Failure to comply with these transparency laws can result in civil penalties, making it essential for employers to stay up-to-date with local requirements.
+In New York City, every job posting must include the minimum and maximum salary range, giving candidates clear expectations about compensation.
+Jersey City goes further by requiring not only salary ranges but also a description of benefits.
+Noncompliance with these laws can result in civil penalties, making it critical for employers to stay informed and up-to-date.

 How Fonzi AI Enhances Pay Transparency

 Fonzi automates key recruiting tasks to promote greater pay transparency and fairness.
-Through intelligent automation, it streamlines hiring workflows and provides clear, consistent salary communication at every stage of recruitment.
+Through automation, it streamlines hiring workflows and provides clear, consistent salary communication at every stage of recruitment.
+Fonzi powers advanced AI tools to analyze data from the hiring process, providing actionable analysis and feedback to HR teams to support fair and transparent decision-making.
 This approach helps HR leaders stay aligned with evolving pay transparency laws while building trust and equity across their teams.

-Fonzi helps streamline the hiring process, ensuring that salary expectations are consistently communicated to candidates.
+Fonzi helps streamline the hiring process, guaranteeing that salary expectations are consistently communicated to candidates.
 This automation fosters trust and engagement among candidates and current employees, promoting a culture of transparency and fairness.

 Automating Interviews with AI

 AI-driven interviews allow for uniform communication of salary expectations during the hiring process.
-Fonzi ensures uniformity in interviews, providing all candidates with equal opportunities through consistent communication of salary ranges.
-The AI-driven interview system utilized by Fonzi ensures that salary ranges are consistently communicated across all candidates.
+Fonzi provides uniformity in interviews, providing all candidates with equal opportunities through consistent communication of salary ranges.
+The AI-driven interview system utilized by Fonzi guarantees that salary ranges are consistently communicated across all candidates.

-By using AI, companies create a more equitable hiring process, building trust with candidates and enhancing the overall experience.
+By using AI, companies create a more equitable hiring process, building trust with candidates and improving the overall experience.

 Enhancing Hiring Efficiency